Laura190/ImageAnalysisWorksheets/FurtherResources/FurtherResources.md

 # Making data FAIR

-When you are ready to publish your results, you will need to make data available to others.
+When you are ready to publish your results, you will need to make the data available to others.
 Ideally your data should fulfil the [FAIR principles](https://www.go-fair.org/fair-principles/).
 What does FAIR stand for?

+There is a series of [RDMBites on Youtube](https://www.youtube.com/playlist?list=PLyCNTVs-UBvuJF7WausQ5q7v7pI1vEpI1) explaining more about what metadata is required to make bioimage data FAIR.